 After five o’clock.
 Quittin’ time, just when the guy is looking for the exit—I bet it was a Friday, too.

 Listen, I’m not judging Thomas here; in fact I’m guilty of pulling this move once or twice myself (trying to slip something by the boss, that is).
-Most of us who have worked in an office environment have likely tried it.
+Most of us who have worked in an office environment have likely attempted it at some point or other.
 (Nowadays, it’s probably more apt to be done by slipping something in at the bottom of a long email and hoping the boss won’t notice.
 Then later you can defend yourself with, “but I sent you an email!”)
-In any case, I think there’s ample evidence here that Stan was not completely in the loop on this one, and he certainly would never have been enthusiastic about it, considering where the inspiration for the character came from.
+In any case, I think there’s ample evidence here that Stan was not completely in the loop on this one, and he certainly would never have been enthusiastic about it, considering where the inspiration for the Gwen Stacy character came from.
 (If he was enthusiastic about anything, it was more likely the thought of leaving work and getting his weekend started.)

 Even Gerry Conway, after all his earlier complaints that Lee had basically sold him out, would concede to Sean Howe, “He [Stan Lee] was okay with it to the extent that Stan paid attention to anything.
 At that time he was primarily interested in expanding the line, asserting his authority as publisher to the higher-ups that owned Marvel, and promoting his own brand and his own career.
 Once he stopped writing a given comic he stopped thinking about it.
 And so when he stopped writing Spider-Man, even though he had a proprietary interest in it, really, it was ‘Yeah, whatever you want to do.’”
 (Howe, p.
 137)